isc-projects/stork/doc/install.rst

 .. note::

-   Make sure the actual password is stronger than 'stork' which is trivial to guess.
+   Make sure the actual password is stronger than 'stork', which is trivial to guess.
    Using default passwords is a security risk.
 Stork puts no restrictions on the characters used in the database passwords nor on their length.
-In particular, it accepts passwords containing spaces, quotes, double quotes and other special characters.
+In particular, it accepts passwords containing spaces, quotes, double quotes, and other special characters.

 .. _install-pkgs: